 How does saliva help break down food?

-It contains a special enzyme called salivary amylase that does the job.
+It contains a particular enzyme called salivary amylase that does the job.

 Description and function